-The development of the Draft Annual Business Plan and Budget 2024/2025 has been managed within existing staff resources.
+The development of the Annual Business Plan and Budget 2024/2025 has been managed within existing staff resources.

-The capacity and capability of the organisation to deliver the Draft Annual Business Plan outcomes has been reviewed and confirmed with key stakeholders.
+The capacity and capability of the organisation to deliver the Annual Business Plan outcomes has been reviewed and confirmed with key stakeholders.

 The Draft Annual Business Plan 2024/2025 includes the budget.
-Procurement of goods and services included in the budget will be aligned with the Procurement, and Disposal of Land And Assets Policies.
+Procurement of goods and services included in the budget will be aligned with Procurement Policy.

-The capacity to deliver the Draft Annual Business Plan and Budget has been reviewed by the Executive Leadership Team (ELT) with a particular focus on the delivery of the operating and capital works programs.
+The capacity to deliver the Annual Business Plan and Budget has been reviewed by the Executive Leadership Team (ELT) with a particular focus on the delivery of the operating and capital works programs.

-Annual objectives and KPIs in relation to implementation of these plans have been included in the Draft Annual Business Plan and Budget
+Annual objectives and KPIs in relation to implementation of these plans have been included in the Annual Business Plan and Budget